ccani007/dissertationData/README.md

 ## Raw Data

-*You can find all of this information on the following website. [website](https://www.cdc.gov/healthyyouth/data/yrbs/data.htm)*
+> :warning: *You can find all of this information on the following website: [CDC YRBS Data](https://www.cdc.gov/healthyyouth/data/yrbs/data.htm).*
+> *This is no longer true as of January 30, 2025.*

 YRBS is a biennial survey conducted by the Centers for Disease Control and Prevention (CDC) to monitor health-risk behaviors among youth in the United States.
 The dataset provides valuable information on various behaviors that contribute to the leading causes of death and disability among adolescents.